How do you go about assessing the quality of a translation?

 There’ll be times where they’re in two minds.

-One approach to resolving such uncertainties is to focus on the key, underlying or essential meaning or message.
-Rather than the superficial or literal.
+One approach to resolving these uncertainties is to focus on the key, underlying or essential meaning or message.
+As opposed to the superficial or literal.
 So you’d ask “Does the translation capture the essential meaning/message of the original?”

 Another approach is to assess how relevant or significant a potential difference in meaning is – is it a difference that matters?

-Both approaches accept that some non-equivalence of meaning is OK, providing it’s not significant.
+Both approaches accept that some non-equivalence of meaning is acceptable, providing it’s not significant.

 But is this OK?